dottjt/reddit_response/README.md

 Day 2 above. (maybe ignore this rule for now until I can validate it.) journal check in flair

 ## benefits of noFap

+- custom shouldn't be middle.
+It should be entirely separate. correct unique:custom
+- If a user appears again in the subreddit, then FLAG that user's post saying that it's been seen before.
+I'm assuming that the list is chronological from top to bottom, but it also may not be. (it now actually deletes it.
+Not sure if it's the best approach, but it's better than nothing I suppose)
 - If a user hasn't responded, try and get the amount of time since you last spoke to them displayed, so you can know if it's safe to message them again.
 - Check to see if I've already sent that person an opening message.
 If so, don't send that message.
 - Also, save the date (user chatted.)
 - Maybe for other subreddits, I actually just do the latest 10 users?

-- create verifiable typescript types for messageTypes.

 - Track the last message you sent, so I don't get lost if there is more than 25 unread.
 (IMPORTANT)

 ## Nice To Have

-- chokidar only compile file that has been changed, not all files.
 - Track original post as part of the message.
 - Flag to see if they've been sent a link or subreddit or yeah.
 I guess this would check the message being sent and will check for these things. (this would be really smart, I figure.
 But it's not really necessary.)
 - self-update message send status on user once
 - When saving the username, it should also save the date of the post, so as backup it can check for any post after that date and mark it. (this is not possible, unless if you're okay with `1 hour ago`)

 ## DONE

+- create verifiable typescript types for messageTypes.
+- chokidar only compile file that has been changed, not all files.
+- import TrackVisibility from 'react-on-screen'; (so I can use the keyboard to do this, woudl be neat, actually not sure if this is possible because) (I don't think this is via because you can't open a new tab without clicking)
 - also highlight key words like website etc. in thehir response. .md containers. (not doing, because it's sending the message automatically)
 - automatically send message based on post flair
 - automatic reply - if it says link me then just send it automatically.